 When a Medicare Supplement policy is listed as an issue age, the pricing is determined by your age when you first became a policyholder.
 This pricing method is popular with companies like Colonial Penn.
 However, it’s common for the explanation to be misunderstood.

-There are many times when the beneficiary misunderstands and thinks that issue age Medicare Supplement health insurance doesn’t have rate increases.
+Many times, the beneficiary misunderstands and thinks that issue age Medicare Supplement health insurance doesn’t have rate increases.
 This is inaccurate.
 Issue-age-rated monthly premiums will still increase, just not based on age.
 These rate increases will be due to inflation and other factors, such as the claim history of the plan.

 Issue age-rated Medigap policies usually start higher than attained age but don’t increase as quickly.